dilipnukala3/Car-price-/README.md

-# Car-price-prediction from car dekho
+# Car-price-prediction using Car dekho data set from Kaggle.
+Performed EDA on the dataset.